 2. Incorporate Your Target Keyword On-Page

-Now that you know the best keyword for your page, make sure it’s represented in your metadata and on-page.
+Now that you know the best keyword for your page, you need to make sure it’s well-represented.
+Make it as clear as possible to users and search engines what your category page is promoting.
+Your metadata and on-page content should contain your target keyword and variations.
 This includes:

 - Page title